mana-lang/Mana/design/Mana Language Design/Ecosystem Overview/Mana.md

 Despite its focus on high performance and expressiveness, **Mana** also does not forego safety.
 While not quite as safe as **Rust**, **Mana** still has *lifetime-based ownership* constructs and *data race protection*.

-All in all, **Mana**'s ultimate goal is to enable witches, wizards and warlocks to work their magic as smoothly as possible!
+All in all, **Mana**'s ultimate goal is to enable *Sourcerers* to work their magic as smoothly as possible!